practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/README.md

 Haxe            | no
 JavaScript      | yes
 PHP             | yes
-PureScript      | not implemented yet as of 2026-05-17 ReScript        | no
+PureScript      | not implemented yet as of 2026-05-17: tbd ReScript        | no
 TypeScript      | yes